Finch-API/finch-docs/docs/3-Quickstart.md

 > Note: this quickstart guide is a simplified, but manual way of generating an authorization `code` and exchanging it for an `access_token`, which can be used to subsequently call our APIs.
 In a true production environment, you will want to automate this process completely inside your application's code.

 Since this quickstart assumes you have not built an application yet, we must make sure that a proper `redirect_uri` is set up before continuing or our authorization code generation will fail.
 In your [Finch Dashboard](https://dashboard.tryfinch.com), go to the "Redirect URIs" section and select `+ Add Redirect URI`.
 We are going to use [https://example.com](https://example.com) for testing purposes.
 In production, you will want to use your own application's urls for the Redirect Uris (and remove all mentions of [https://example.com](https://example.com) or [http://localhost](http://localhost)).

-You must do this if you are [redirecting to Finch Connect](./Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md), but you can use our [embedded Finch Connect flow](./Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md) to avoid any redirection.
-Currently, Finch only supports embedded flow with our [React SDK](https://developer.tryfinch.com/docs/guides/ZG9jOjEzNDk2NDE-react-tutorial)
+> Redirect URIs are only needed if you are [redirecting to Finch Connect](./Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md).
+If you decide to use our [embedded Finch Connect flow](./Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md), you do not need to specify a redirect_uri; the SDK does this for you.
+Currently, embedded flow only works with our [React SDK](https://developer.tryfinch.com/docs/guides/ZG9jOjEzNDk2NDE-react-tutorial).
+If you would like to request another embedded flow SDK language, [let us know](mailto:developers@tryfinch.com).

 We will launch Finch Connect - our secure and elegant authorization flow for your users to grant your application access to their systems - by constructing and navigating to the following URL on your browser.
 Copy the url below, open up your favorite text editor (Notes, TextEdit, VS Code, etc), paste, and replace `<your-client-id>` with the client id found in your [Finch Dashboard](https://dashboard.tryfinch.com).
 Remove the angle brackets when replacing `<your-client-id>`.